AliciaXia222/Capstone-Team-Climate-Trace/README.md

 A detailed analysis of the Random Forest model's performance revealed distinct patterns across building types and validation strategies.
 For non-residential buildings, the model achieved its best performance in within-domain validation with a MAPE of 8.96% and R² of 0.22, though performance declined in cross-domain scenarios (MAPE 13.58%, R² -0.36).
 For residential buildings, while showing higher error rates (MAPE 12.76% within-domain), it demonstrated stronger explanatory power (R² 0.52).
 The all-domain strategy provided a balanced middle ground, with MAPE of 9.98% and 13.08% for non-residential and residential buildings respectively.
 These results demonstrate that while geographical variations impact model performance, the Random Forest consistently maintains error levels well within our target range of 30-40% MAPE across all scenarios, making it a robust choice for global EUI prediction.

-The following figures display the prediction performance across different regions for both residential (top row) and non-residential (bottom row) EUI.
-Each scatter plot compares predicted versus actual values
+To better understand the Random Forest model's performance across different validation strategies, we examine the relationship between predicted and actual EUI values, along with error distributions for each region.
+The following figures show these relationships for within-domain, cross-domain, and all-domain validation approaches.
+For each strategy, we present both scatter plots comparing predicted versus actual values, and corresponding error distribution histograms, broken down by geographical region and building type.

 1. **Within Domain**: